 - NT based incorporated organisations or community groups can apply

-NTG vendor creation/amendment and Department of Health Non-Government Organisation (NGO) registration/update forms are available as part of the application process
+- applicants must be registered as a Northern Territory Government (NTG) vendor.
+NTG vendor creation/amendment and Non-Government Organisation (NGO) registration/update forms are available as part of the application process

 What is eligible?

-- Grants of up to $20,000 will be made available for projects/initiatives aimed at reducing the impact of alcohol and other drug use among young people.
+- grants of up to $20,000 will be made available for projects or activities aimed at reducing the impact of alcohol and other drug use among young people.

 How do I apply?

-- Download and complete the Alcohol and Other Drugs Youth Grants Program Application Form, NTG vendor creation form, and DOH NGO registration form.
+- Visit www.health.nt.gov.au and download and complete the Alcohol and Other Drugs Youth Grants Program Application Form, NTG vendor creation form, and NGO registration form.

 Providing information which clearly addresses each eligibility and selection criteria is encouraged.
 The following factors will be carefully considered during assessment of applications:

-- Whether there is demonstrated need for alcohol and other drugs diversionary activities in the target community
+- whether there is a demonstrated need for alcohol and other drugs diversionary activities in the target community

 Late applications will not be considered.
 This is to ensure timely assessment of applications and so that release of funds to successful applicants can occur.